tenzir/tenzir/web/docs/setup-vast/deploy/aws.md

 Optionally, you can also define the following variables:

 - `VAST_VERSION`: the version of VAST that should be used.
-By default it is set to the latest release.
+By default it is set to the image tagged as `latest`.
 Can be any tag available on the tenzir/vast Dockerhub as long as it is more recent than `v1.1.0`.
 You can also build from source using `build`.

 - `VAST_SERVER_STORAGE_TYPE`: the type of volume to use for the VAST server.
 Can be set to either